DURABILITY OF BRIDGES AND STRUCTURES - 2020/1

 Formative assessment and feedback

 Formative assessment, in the form of a comments and (appropriate) worked solutions, is provided during tutorial and revision sessions.
 The two pieces of coursework provide a vehicle for both written and verbal formative feedback.

-- To describe the methods for testing, monitoring and assessing the condition of concrete and steel structures and the components from which they are constructed.
+- To review the methods for testing, monitoring and assessing the condition of concrete and steel structures and the components from which they are constructed.

-- To review available invasive and non-invasive repair methods and their relative merits when applied to degraded structures within specific exposures
+- To review available invasive and non-invasive repair methods and consider their relative merits when applied to degraded structures within specific exposures.

 - To identify methods for the design, construction and operation of durable structures that take account of both the macro and micro environmental conditions.